WilliamDavidHarrison/williams-utilities/README.md

 ```

 ## Notes
-Some folders are empty which GitHub doesn't allow, so GitHub deletes them, but without them the bot may crash.
+Some command folders are empty which GitHub doesn't allow, so GitHub doesn't upload them, but without them the bot may crash.
+If this happens please add the following folders: "src/slashcommands/moderation" and "src/slashcommands/owner".
+This will be fixed in the future.

-If this happens, please [contact me](mailto:william@williamharrison.dev).
+If you recieve any further errors, please [contact me](mailto:william@williamharrison.dev).

-The Bot [Dashboard](https://bot.williamharrison.dev) is hosted on the bot.

-The database must be MongoDB to work correctly.
+The database must be a MongoDB database for the bot to work correctly.

-You can get a Memer API token [here](https://memer-api.js.org/).
+You can get a Memer API token [here](https://memer-api.js.org).